openedx/edx-documentation/en_us/shared/course_components/create_preroll_video.rst

 To configure a pre-roll video and its transcript files for your course, you use an advanced setting in Studio.
-Because the pre-roll video is not part of the courseware defined in the course outline, you do not use a video component to add the pre-roll video.
+Because the pre-roll video is not part of the course that is defined in the course outline, you do not use a video component to add the pre-roll video.

 You can identify only one file as the pre-roll video at a time, but you can replace the file with a new one, or delete the file, at any time.

 Identify the Pre-Roll Video and Its Transcripts